anywaay/Nike-Clone-React-App/README.md

     npm run dev

 This command will start the development server and open the application in your default web browser.
-You can now view and interact with the Nike Clone.
+You can now view and interact with this react-app.

 ## Contributing